Iran says EU moves will not force it into nuclear talks

 DUBAI Tough new European Union sanctions on Iran will not force Tehran back into negotiations with world powers over its nuclear programme, Iran's Foreign Ministry said on Tuesday.

-"We think the error in calculation which these countries are pursuing will distance them from a favourable result," ministry spokesman Ramin Mehmanparast told a news conference.
+"We think the error in calculation which these countries are pursuing will distance them from a favorable result," ministry spokesman Ramin Mehmanparast told a news conference.

 "We recommend that, instead of taking the wrong approach and being stubborn and using pressure, ... with a logical approach they can return to discussions."